MattPanda4/Flixster_Part_1/README.md

-# Android Project 3 - # Flixster_Part_1
+# Android Project 4 - FlixsterClone

 Submitted by: Matthew Griffin

-Flixster is a movie browsing app that allows users to browse movies currently playing in theaters.
+FlixsterClone is a movie browsing app that allows users to browse movies and see their ratings and descriptions.

-Time spent: 22 hours spent in total
+Time spent: 40 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **Make a request to [The Movie Database API's `now_playing`](https://developers.themoviedb.org/3/movies/get-now-playing) endpoint to get a list of current movies**
+- [x] **Choose any endpoint on The MovieDB API except `now_playing`**
+  - Chosen Endpoint: Movie Details
-- [x] **Parse through JSON data and implement a RecyclerView to display all movies**
+- [x] **Make a request to your chosen endpoint and implement a RecyclerView to display all entries**
-- [x] **Use Glide to load and display movie poster images**
+- [x] **Use Glide to load and display at least one image per entry**
+- [x] **Click on an entry to view specific details about that entry using Intents**

 The following **optional** features are implemented:

-- [x] Improve and customize the user interface through styling and coloring
-- [ ] Implement orientation responsivity
-  - App should neatly arrange data in both landscape and portrait mode
+- [ ] **Add another API call and RecyclerView that lets the user interact with different data.**
-- [ ] Implement Glide to display placeholder graphics during loading
+- [ ] **Add rounded corners to the images using the Glide transformations**
-  - Note: this feature is difficult to capture in a GIF without throttling internet speeds.
-Instead, include an additional screencap of your Glide code implementing the feature.  (<10 lines of code)
+- [ ] **Implement a shared element transition when user clicks into the details of a movie**

 The following **additional** features are implemented: